-Today, we feature some of the best outdoor gear on the market, as well as some of the top camping, backpacking and hiking spots in states like Arizona, Oregon, Washington, Colorado and Utah (don’t worry – we’re slowing moving east).
+We feature some of the best camping, backpacking and hiking spots in states like Arizona, Oregon, Washington, Colorado and Utah (don’t worry – we’re slowing moving east).

 Since its inception, Territory Supply has been based on the idea that your territory — your adventure — is out there.
 It may not look like anyone else’s, and that’s how it should be.

-Your adventure might be living out of a vintage van while touring the country’s national parks, or it might be raising a family and showing them as much of your world as you can (I’m in the latter boat 😉).
+Your adventure might be living out of a vintage van while touring the country’s national parks, or it might be raising a family and showing them as much of the world as you can.

 Whatever it is, we’re here to help make it happen.

 DT is the founder of Territory Supply.
 He was born and raised in Phoenix, and fills most of his shelves with books on American West history.

 He’s written for sites like Foundr, and enjoys studying marketing and entrepreneurship.
 When he’s not writing or reading, he likes to travel with his wife and twin daughters, a rambunctious team that makes backpacking the Grand Canyon seem easy.
 You can find him on Instagram.

 Favorite adventure: one that stands out is a canoe trip with my brother, when we paddled from Wisconsin into Illinois on the Rock River, a tributary of the Mississippi River.

 100+ miles over a few days, just in time to make the Dixon Gentlemen of the Road tour stop.
 Portaging dams, navigating through swamp and city, camping riverside and paddling into town at 3am – just in time to hit McDonald’s for an early breakfast.